gnanesh-16/gnaneshblog/_posts/2025-11-05-JSONC-The Little Format That Could (Maybe).markdown

 You can comment out sections of a file for testing, though honestly this is less common with data files.
 It can get confusing fast if you're passing data between systems.

 ## The Other Side of the Argument
-Now, Douglas Crockford—the guy who originally created JSON—has opinions about comments.
+Now, Douglas Crockford, the guy who originally created JSON, has opinions about comments.
 He deliberately removed them from JSON.
 Here's what he said: "I removed comments from JSON because I saw people were using them to hold parsing directives, a practice which would have destroyed interoperability."
 Fair point.
 Comments can be misused.
 If people start stuffing parsing instructions into comments, it breaks the whole idea of JSON being a neutral data format.
 So there's a legitimate argument for leaving them out.
 But for config files that aren't being passed between systems?
 Comments are incredibly useful.

 ## The Downsides (Because Nothing's Perfect)